-This is the easiest method to make sure you are not bothered by date stamps or watermarks ever again.
+This is the easiest method to ensure you are never bothered by date stamps or watermarks again.

 Explore the settings of your smartphone camera or DSLR for the date and time stamp settings.
 You can easily switch off the watermark settings from the menu system!